 Table of Contents

 Fleas are a common problem for homeowners, especially those with pets.
 Not only do they cause discomfort for pets and humans alike, but they can also carry diseases.
-In this article, we will discuss how to identify and eliminate flea infestations in your home, and most importantly, how to get rid of fleas.
+In this article, we will discuss how to identify and eliminate flea infestations in your home.

 Fleas are small, wingless insects that feed on the blood of animals and humans.
 They are typically brown or black in color and have flattened bodies that allow them to move easily through fur or carpet fibers.
 To identify fleas in your home, look for the following signs: